cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 pip install https://github.com/cloudify-cosmo/cloudify-cli/archive/master.zip
 {% endhighlight %}

-## Prerequisites for Compilation when installing from Pypi
+## Prerequisites for Compilation when installing from PyPI
 Cloudify CLI has dependencies that require compilation on your machine:

 ### Windows